NikolasMorshuis/AdvRec/Readme.md

 # Adversarial Robustness of MR Image Reconstruction under Realistic Perturbations

-This repository contains the code for our MICCAI Workshop paper "Adversarial Robustness of MR Image Reconstruction under Realistic Perturbations".
+This repository contains the code for the paper "Adversarial Robustness of MR Image Reconstruction under Realistic Perturbations" that will be presented in the MICCAI-2022 workshop: "Machine Learning for Medical Image Reconstruction".
 With this code, you can find realistic perturbations (k-space noise and rotation-angles) that can significantly alter the annotated anomalies visible in the MRI-scan.